Spring 2023 Admission Cycle

 A verification email notification is sent to applicants one to two days following the eligibility status posting by the community college.
 Applicants are instructed to log into their Cal State Apply account to view the status and to refer to the Help Center page for information about what the status means.

 Once eVerify closes, applicants with a blank status will be sent communication about the missing verification.
 They are directed to the CSU campus if there are concerns about the impact on their admission standing.
 Applicants without a verified degree and/or who are earning an ADT degree that is not similar to the CSU major are evaluated as upper division transfers.

 After eVerify is closed to updates, CSU Admission users login and download the verification data for their applicants.
 The information is used to make admission decisions.
 CSU users have access to view eVerify data during the window CCC users are completing verifications.

 Receipt of the official transcript with the awarded AA-T or AA-T posted is the final verification.
 The deadline to submit official transcripts may vary slightly for each CSU but generally, fall admission requires final official transcripts by July 15, spring admission requires official transcripts by October 15.

 The offer of admission to applicants who do not meet the condition of final verification and whose admission was based primarily on the AA-T and AS-T may be rescinded.

 For additional information related to specific CSU campus admission policies visit the

-Before accessing the eVerify site, users are required to read the California State University Information Security Policies, Sec.
-8000 Ss.8105.
-The CSU policy can be reviewed online on the Calstate.edu website at
+Before accessing the eVerify site, users are required to read the California State University Information Security Policies.
+The CSU policies can be reviewed online at www.calstate.policystat.com

 Questions about the policies or responsibilities as a user of the site can be sent directly from the contact form on the Calstate.edu Information Security webpage or by email to the Student Academic Services Unit at